benjvmin/NewsGrid/README.md

-# News Grid

 [Demo Here](https://benjvmin.github.io/NewsGrid/prod/index.html)

 A mock News Application demonstrating how CSS Grid & CSS Custom Properties can change the look and feel of an application with minimal javascript.

 Change the color theme under the menu options, as well as a dark mode toggle.

-# What I learned While Embracing CSS Grid & CSS Custom Properties (CSS Variables)
+# What I learned While Combining CSS Grid & CSS Custom Properties (CSS Variables)

-If it hasn't been clear now how CSS Grid will forever change the way we reason with layout in CSS- I'd hope that what I can put forth will help facilitate that discussion.
-This shift towards a multifaceted layout solution is signigicant on it's own for a number of reasons, but alongside CSS Custom Properties spec, it downright a gamechanger in how we reason with responsive stylesheets.
-Together [CSS Grid](https://caniuse.com/#feat=css-grid) & [CSS Variables](https://caniuse.com/#search=css%20variables) operate on nearly the same amount of browsers together, while each spec provides a foundation for how we work with CSS now & in the future.
-Therefore it's highly important that must explore what can be done to correctly utilize CSS Grid & CSS Custom Properties together to reach their maximum potential.
+Presently, I embrace the notion that we are still experiencing the beginning stages in CSS Grid's widespread adoption, which is poised to completely change the way we reason with layout in CSS.
+This shift towards a multifaceted layout solution is signigicant on it's own for a number of reasons, but alongside CSS Custom Properties spec, it downright a gamechanger in how we rationalize responsive stylesheets.
+Together [CSS Grid](https://caniuse.com/#feat=css-grid) & [CSS Variables](https://caniuse.com/#search=css%20variables) operate on nearly the same amount of browsers together, with each spec providing a foundation for how we work with CSS, both presently & in the future.
+I'd hope to bring forward my experiences embracing both of these abundant specifications together, with an expectation that I can further help facilitate discussion around correctly utiliziling CSS Grid & CSS Custom Properties in tandem to reach their maximum potential, and at the small expense of browser support.

 For the uninitiated here are some fantastic resouces on CSS Grid & Custom Properties